SoTizme/Cpp/README.md

 is a method of representing fractional numbers by storing a fixed number of digits of their fractional part.

-## Demo
-Here is a working live demo :  https://iharsh234.github.io/WebApp/

-## Site

-### Landing Page
-Currently it is working on all NSE (India) Stocks, BSE (India) Stocks Symbol will be added soon.

 ![](https://iharsh234.github.io/WebApp/images/demo/web_app_face.JPG)

 ### Query Filled Form